 Yoav served as a Windgate Foundation Artist in Residence/Fellow at Purchase College, N.Y.
 He was also an Artist in Residence and instructor at the Worcester Center for Craft in Worcester, Mass.
 He enjoys sharing his enthusiasm and experience through teaching at summer programs held at Peters Valley School of Craft, Penland School of Crafts, and Snow Farm - The New England Craft Program.

-Yoav lives in Chestnut Ridge, N.Y., with his family and teaches woodworking at the Rudolf Steiner School in Manhattan.
+Yoav lives in Upper Saddle River, New Jersey, and teaches woodworking and design at the Rudolf Steiner School in Manhattan.